British Journal of Clinical Pharmacology

 Original Research Articles

-Original research papers should generally be divided into the following sections: Title Page (including PI Statement), Structured Summary, Introduction, Methods, Results, Discussion, Acknowledgements, References, Tables, Legends to Figures, and Figures.
-In addition authors should provide material for 2 boxes, placing this after the Structured Summary:
+When writing your paper, original research papers should generally be divided into the following sections: Title Page (including PI Statement), Structured Summary, Introduction, Methods, Results, Discussion, Acknowledgements, References, tables and legends to figures (Please remember that figures must be submitted as separate files).
+In addition authors should provide material for 2 sections, placing this after the Structured Summary:

-- in up to three short bullet point sentences (not more than 50 words in total) summarize the state of scientific knowledge on this subject before you did your study and say why this study needed to be done,
+Section 1: What is already known about this subject: In up to three short bullet point sentences (not more than 50 words in total) summarise the state of scientific knowledge on this subject before you did your study and say why this study needed to be done.

 These two statements should be succinct, accurate and specific.

 All Research Papers require a list of author contributions.

 Papers should be concise and consideration should be given to using online publication of supplementary tables or other material (see http://authorservices.wiley.com/bauthor/suppmat.asp for more information about our Supporting Information service).

 Review articles on a wide range of topics appear regularly in the Journal.
 Articles may be unsolicited, or may be commissioned by the Reviews Editor.
 Either kind may be single papers or, by prior agreement with the Editor, part of a themed series.
 Contributors are welcome to submit single review articles directly (systematic reviews are especially welcome).
 Most reviews should be between 2500 and 3000 words, should be fully referenced, and if judged potentially suitable will undergo peer review.
 Each review should include a summary but not the boxes (“what is known”/ “what this adds”) that are required only for original research articles.
 They will be subject to the other requirements of an original research paper.